Hasidic 'defectors' find challenges, isolation in pursuing a new life

 Weighing the OTD choice

-Several Hasidim in the community who spoke to Fox News said they were unhappy with the various constraints, and would like to be OTD, but are afraid.
+Several Hasidim in the community who spoke to Fox News said they were unhappy with the various constraints under which they live, and would like to be OTD -- but the're afraid.

 “What we in sociology always know is that whatever deviance exists in a society is only a fraction of what is really going on,” said Heilman.
 “You can double or triple the number of people you know about.
 There are thousands of people who want to break out.”

 Footsteps staff members said they have about 1,400 members, with the number of people who turn to them growing by 10 percent each year.
-Those who take the step of reaching out, and actually moving toward exit from their community, are among the most daring and strong-willed.
+Those who take the step of reaching out, and actually moving toward an exit from their community, are among the most daring and strong-willed.

 "Whatever you see, it's not really what people are feeling," said a Hasidic man from the Rockland County, N.Y., village of Kiryas Joel, an almost entirely Satmar Hasidic community that is one of the strictest.
 "They're like herds, where someone is telling everyone what to do and think and they follow blindly."